linnnus/blog/pages/amalgamation.md

 # Amalgamation

-This page contains all posts amalgamated into a single page, [SQL style][sql-amalgamation].
+This page contains all posts amalgamated into a single page [SQL-style][sql-amalgamation].
 You can use this if you want to [doomscroll] all my posts, I guess.
 For me, it was a nice way to learn about [how to use to improve load times using `content-visibility`][content-visibility].